|Home >> Environment

 There are now lots of inexpensive Android tablets available.
 I really want to load Debian on (some of) them and completely get rid of Android, but right now this isn't very easy.
 LinuxOnAndroid is also interesting.
 All of those options require rooting the device which I want to avoid as long as possible.
 So UserLAnd and GNURoot (which don't require rooting) are interesting first steps to try.

 My main (first) goal in this is to be able to run a single program (for machine control) on an inexpensive tablet (with USB OTG).
-A GUI is not required , so Free Vision may be good enough for the first programs.
+A GUI is not required (to adjust a simple setting like temperature once a week) , so Free Vision may be good enough for the first programs.
 First Choice is a good example of older software that is usable without a GUI.
 I have a powered 4 port USB hub plugged into my tablet's OTG port, with a keyboard and mouse working now (I hope to add USB Ethernet and serial adapters later).

 sudo apt install neofetch